 Many Singaporeans understand Bahasa Melayu to some extent.
 This familiarity can help facilitate communication, thus making it easier to convey messages.

-Understanding cultural differences when hiring Indonesian maids in Singapore also involves understanding communication style.
 An Indonesian maid may have a good grasp of English, but differences in communication styles can lead to misunderstandings.

 Indonesians tend to be indirect in expressing their discomfort or disagreement.
 They often use soft language or non-verbal cues to avoid confrontation.
 On the other hand, Singaporeans tend to be more direct.